 South Highland Center (Scholarships): The South Highland Center is a ministry of South Highland Presbyterian Church.
-Housed in the church’s west wing, the program has been carefully tailored in every aspect to meet the special needs of cognitively impaired individuals from mild to severe phases.
+Housed in the church’s west wing, the program has been carefully tailored in every aspect to meet the special needs of cognitively impaired adults from mild to severe phases.

 The staff is comprised of highly skilled professionals, trained specifically in dementia care.
 Staff members work with small participant groups, ensuring plenty of personalized attention.
 Participants may attend daily or part-time.
 The focus is to promote stimulating, enriching, and fun life experiences in a safe and nurturing home-like environment.
 This ministry is one of the few remaining non-profit organizations serving the ever growing population of dementia related disorders.

 South Highland Child Development Center (Scholarships): Since 1971, South Highland Child Development Center has strived to provide quality, Christian, full-day care for children of working parents.
 Monday through Friday each week, SHCDC offers a safe and happy learning environment where all children aged six weeks through five years can receive developmental care.
-Teachers plan and carry out a daily program which includes intellectual, physical, spiritual and social developmental activities.
+Teachers plan and carry out a daily program which includes intellectual, physical, spiritual, and social developmental activities.
 The Center is accredited by the National Accreditation Commission for Early Care and Education Programs.

 Sunday Club: In the summer of 1986, the state mental institution was forced to discharge large numbers of persons over a short period of time.
 Within a few miles of the church there were over eighty licensed private boarding homes: five homes for the mentally retarded, five homes for the mentally ill operated by the Mental Health Authority, and thirty foster homes licensed by Bryce State Hospital.
 In addition, there were twenty-three homes for the mentally retarded.